ClementNerma/Rave/docs/books/hybrid.md

 When freezing the class, we aim to make the instance and its data immutable.
 But there is a problem here.
 In fact, even if `data` can't be written from the outside, its sub-values can.
 For example, doing `arr.data = [1, 2]` won't work, but `arr.data[1] = 5` will.
 This is due to the fact `arr.data[1]` is independent of `arr.data` because it's its own single value, while `arr.data` is a list of values, not the values themselves.

 Because of this behaviour, our instance is not _fully_ frozen.
-That's why implementing the `@freeze` overload will automatically freeze all attributes, even private ones, and their own attributes if they are objects are instances of classes, and so on.
+That's why implementing the `%freeze` overload will automatically freeze all attributes, even private ones, and their own attributes if they are objects are instances of classes, and so on.
 Even though freezing all of this could take a bit of time, it's done because declaring is frozen is always done intentionnally.
 If we simply wanted to make `add` and `pop` unable to act, we would have implemented a `makeImmutable` method or something.

 Thanks to this behaviour, we don't take the risk to forget freezing an attribute, a problem that can occur especially when adding new attributes to a class and forgetting to freeze them.
 Hopefully, we don't have to think about that.

 Note that any instance of the `IntArray` can still be frozen after being declared, using the `freeze!` macro, which permits to freeze the data after manipulating its data.
-In fact, all overloads can be called manually by using the macro with the same name the overload has (except `@construct` and `@call`).
-For example, the `@freeze` overload can be called using the `freeze!` macro.
+In fact, all overloads can be called manually by using the macro with the same name the overload has (except `%construct` and `%call`).
+For example, the `%freeze` overload can be called using the `freeze!` macro.

 Also, conventionnally, freezing cannot be undone, so we don't have to implement an `unfreeze` method or anything.